deargle/deargle.github.io/security-assignments/midterm.md

 micro-level details.
 This practice makes it easier for a readers to quickly process your report.

 You can think of this process like a pyramid, where at the top you have the one-page executive summary of your findings, and each successive section provides more granular detail.
 At the end of the main body of your report, the "supporting details" section should have sufficient details on how to replicate the exploits you found, including step-by-step commands run in Metasploit or other tools.
 This way, a manager can quickly get a sense of the report by reading the first page and then can choose to continue reading to get lower-level details.

 Continuing the pyramid analogy, appendices are at the very base.
 Appendices are for very technical information that would bog down the report if included in the main body.
 For example, a Nessus report or detailed output from NMAP do not belong in the report because the information is too technical for a managerial reader to process.
 Also, they tend to be lengthy and would interrupt the flow of your report.
 Instead, refer the reader to the appendices for very technical and lengthy information.
-(PS, I'm not interested in seeing a Nessus report, don't give me one.)
+(I am not interested in seeing a Nessus report.
+Don't give me one.)

-Finally, whenever you show a command or output from a command in the main body of your report, use excerpts or highlighting to point out the most relevant information, and explain what you show with accompanying text.
+Finally, whenever you show a command or output from a command in the main body of your report, <span class='label label-info'>use excerpts or highlighting to point out the most relevant information</span>, and explain what you show with accompanying text.
 Imagine you are writing to a manager or executive who doesn't understand security and needs you to clearly explain your findings and their implications.

-Writing to a managerial audience is crucial skill in IS, especially in information security.
+Writing technical material for a managerial audience is crucial skill for information systems practitioners and managers alike -- especially in information security.

+## Rubric

 Your report will be graded using the following rubric: